 Whether you’ve got a regular, system, or combi boiler, inspecting the components below will make the largest impact on your boiler’s lifespan:

 Boiler Pressure Check

-You want the engineer to check for drops in pressure and leaks.
+You want the engineer to check for drops in pressure and water leaks.
 (Leaks kill boilers quickly — if you have one, you want it found and fixed instantly).

 Do Worcester, Baxi, Vaillant & Others Brands Boiler Service Cost Vary?